MarioRamosEs/MarkdownPortfolio/content/posts/just-order.md

 title: Just Order
 date: 2019-02-07
 published: true
-tags: ["App", "Proyecto de Estudiante"]
+tags: ["App", "Student Project"]
 series: false
 cover_image: ./images/(2).png
 canonical_url: false
-description: "Proyecto de final de grado del CFGS de Desarrollo de Aplicaciones Multiplataforma.
-Consiste en una plataforma para el sector de la restauración que permite una mayor integración con el cliente final.
-Just Order es tu mejor camarero. "
+description: "Final degree project of the CFGS for Multiplatform Applications Development.
+It consists of a platform for the catering sector that allows greater integration with the end customer.
+Just Order is your best waiter"
 ---

-Just Order es una plataforma para el sector de la restauración que permite, al cliente de un restaurante/bar realizar las siguientes acciones con su SmartPhone
+Just Order is a platform for the restaurant sector that allows the customer of a restaurant / bar to carry out the following actions with their SmartPhone

-- Identificar la mesa en el establecimiento
+- Identify the table in the establishment
-- Consultar la carta, realizar pedidos (conjuntos o individuales)
+- Consult the menu, make orders (joint or individual)
-- Realizar pagos (totales o parciales)
+- Make payments (total or partial)
-- Valorar los artículos
+- Rate the articles
-- Mucho más.
+- Much more.

-Todo ello con la ayuda de un QR generado de forma dinámica en cada mesa.
+All this with the help of a dynamically generated QR on each table.

 <div align="center">
   <img style="width: 100%; max-width: 400px;"                    src="../images/justorder/(10).png">